meccacodes/position.absolute.cheatsheet/README.md

 # Position Absolutely

-## Code Examples found in this article:
+## Code examples originally from this article:

 ### Overview